Enclosure Integrity Testing For Fire Safety

 This is due to the fact that most of the gaseous agents (except nitrogen) are heavier than air.
 If the enclosure has leakages, the gas starts leaking out from the enclosure and fresh air replaces the gas from above.

 The gas suppression system is designed to protect critical systems within the enclosure for a certain time once the agent is released, which is called the ‘hold time’.
-This will generally be 10 minutes, or in some cases 20 minutes or any other time frame dependent on the exact situation and used standard.
-To keep the agent inside the enclosure, the enclosure will have to be air tight enough to prevent agent from leaking out too fast: the less leakage, the more hold time an enclosure will have.
+This will generally be 10 minutes or in some cases 20 minutes, or any other time frame dependent on the exact situation and used standard.
+To keep the agent inside the enclosure, the enclosure will have to be airtight enough to prevent the agent from leaking out too fast: the less leakage, the more hold time an enclosure will have.

-The peak pressures, both positive and negative, can be high enough to severally damage the enclosure.
-Damages done can vary from cracks in structures to completely blown out walls, door frames, and ceilings.
+The peak pressures, both positive and negative, can be high enough to severely damage the enclosure.
+Damages can vary from cracks in structures to completely blown-out walls, door frames, and ceilings.
 Once the damage is done, the agent will leak out of the enclosure and the fire will not be suppressed as intended.

-The room integrity test is assessed with blower door test.
+The room integrity test is assessed with a blower door test.
 This airtightness test is used to measure the leakage of an enclosure.
-Based on the leakage, the software predicts the hold time and peak pressure performance of the rooms equipped with clean agent suppression system.
-Door fan test will calculate the results considering the worst-case scenario, it draws the air through leaks that are present at upper as well as lower portion of enclosure to predict the descending interface of the suppressing agent.
+Based on the leakage, the software predicts the hold time and peak pressure performance of the rooms equipped with a clean agent suppression system.
+The door fan test will calculate the results considering the worst-case scenario, it draws the air through leaks that are present at the upper as well as lower portion of the enclosure to predict the descending interface of the suppressing agent.
 The time required for the agent to fall till minimum protected height defines the concentration hold time.

-Buildingdoctor DMCC is an authorized distributor of leading blowerdoor equipment manufacture "Retrotec" for Middle East & Africa.
-We also provide training on enclosure integrity test on regular basis along with support for performing the test.
+Buildingdoctor is an authorized distributor of leading blowerdoor equipment manufacturer "Retrotec" for the Middle East & and Africa.
+We also provide training on enclosure integrity tests on regular basis along with support for performing the test.